willbrasic/Website_New/content/publication/Algorithmic_Pricing_Recommendation_Systems_and_Competition/index.md

 ---
-title: 'Tacit Algorithmic Collusion when Platforms Use Recommendation Systems'
+title: 'Algorithmic Pricing, Recommendation Systems, and Competition'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here